phoenixframework/phoenix/guides/contexts.md

 Like we did previously, we gave appropriate precision and scale options for our decimal column which will allow us to store currency without precision loss.
 We also added a not-null constraint to enforce all orders to have a price.

 The orders table alone doesn't hold much information, but we know we'll need to store point-in-time product price information of all the items in the order.
-For that, we'll add additional struct for this context named `LineItem`.
+For that, we'll add an additional struct for this context named `LineItem`.
 Line items will capture the price of the product *at payment transaction time*.
 Please run the following command:

 ```console
 $ mix phx.gen.context Orders LineItem order_line_items \